The Man on the Bench in the Barn: Summary

 The narrator is Donald Dodd.
 In places, including the last few pages, he writes in the present tense.

 Donald Dodd is a lawyer in Brentwood, Connecticut; his friend Ray Sanders, whom he has known since they were at Yale University together, is a partner in a public-relations organization in Madison Avenue.
 Donald and his wife Isabel, and Ray and his wife Mona who are staying with the Dodds, go to a party in January in New York, given by Harold Ashbridge, a business acquaintance.
 During the party, he aimlessly goes into a room and sees Ray making love with Ashbridge's wife Patricia (unnoticed by Ray).

 There is a blizzard on the way back; the car gets stuck in snow about a mile from the Dodds' home Yellow Rock Farm, and they walk the rest of the way.
 When they get there, Ray is missing.
 Donald tells the others he will go and look for him; instead, he sits in the barn next to the house and smokes cigarettes, feeling that in doing so he has killed Ray.
 He wonders whether his attitude to Ray has been envy, admiration or hate.

 Later in the house they get some sleep, putting mattresses in front of the fire.
 "The last thing I remember was Mona's hand on the floor, between our two mattresses, and that hand, as I drifted off to sleep, acquired an incredible meaning."
 Snowploughs clear the roads, and police, following up Donald's call, come to question him about Ray.
-When Donald later goes back to the barn he finds the cigarette butts on the ground are missing: Isabel must have cleared them away, so that the police, checking Donald's story, would not find them.
+When Donald later goes back to the barn, he finds the cigarette butts on the ground are missing, concluding that Isabel must have cleared them away, so that the police, checking Donald's story, would not find them.
 "She knew.
 Yet there was no accusation in her blue eyes, no sharpened attitude.
 Only a slight astonishment and curiosity."
 Later, Ray's body is found.